Nick-Henderson/predicting-diabetes-rates/README.md

 ![](figs/diabetes_hist.png)

+Mean: 8.7%
+Standard Deviation: 1.8%

-We can see that diabetes rates vary over a large range, with some counties as low as ~4%, and others as high as ~18%, with the bulk of the counties falling between about 7-11%.
-Interestingly, we don't have symmetrical distribution - the peak is at about 8%, and there is a standard bell curve fall off to the right, but a much sharper drop to the left.
+We can see that diabetes rates vary over a large range, with some counties as low as ~4%, and others as high as ~18%, with the bulk of the counties falling between about 6-12%.
+Interestingly, we don't have symmetrical distribution - the peak is at about 7%, and there is a standard bell curve fall off to the right, but a much sharper drop to the left.
 That is, very few counties have less than ~7% diabetes.

 Lets take a look at the counties with the highest and lowest diabetes rates: